ahmetakifcetin/CassToolSSH/CONTRIBUTING.md

 ## 🙏 Thank You!

 Every contribution, no matter how small, is valuable.
-Thank you for helping make CassMarrow better!
+Thank you for helping make CassToolSSH better!

 ---